What Are Residue and Why Hollywood Actors and Writers Hit Them - ExBulletin

 Getting underpaid is so common that there’s even a bar in Studio City that offers free drinks to actors and writers who show they’ve received a check for less than a dollar.

-But even modest payments can be essential to a lower level performer’s livelihood.
+But even modest payments can be essential to the livelihoods of lower-level performers.

 Residues are how we live, says Cox.
 There are our initial paychecks, which help, but then there are our residues, which help us with our errands and our daily lives.

 The lack of such a stable income can mean the loss of union health insurance for members, who must earn $27,000 a year to qualify for coverage.
-The vast majority are not eligible.
+The vast majority do not qualify.

 WHAT IS THE POPULARITY PROBLEM?